-The types of procedure usually applied in ENI CBC projects are8:
+The types of procedure usually applied in ENI CBC projects are:

-Type of procedure Definition Open tender procedure Procedure in which any natural or legal person or group may submit a tender in response to a procurement notice.
-The procedure follows one step process where open invitation for submission of tenders is published either at international level or at the programme area.
-The prior information notice and/or the contract notice are to be published in all appropriate media.
-Restricted tender procedure Procedure in which, after publication of a procurement notice, all economic operators may ask to take part but only candidates satisfying the selection criteria and invited simultaneously and in writing by the Contracting Authority may submit a tender ( two steps process ).
+&lt;sup>7 See definition of "hybrid contract" in the glossary may submit a tender ( two steps process ).
 In the first step, the contracting authority issues a public invitation for submission of expression of interest.
 In the second step, the initial offers are reviewed and a short-list of tenderers is formed.
 Only the short-listed tenders are invited to submit a full offer.
 Competitive negotiated procedure without publication The contracting authority invites at least 3 candidates of its choice to submit tenders and negotiate the terms of the contract with one or more of them.
 Awards or orders on the basis of single tender The contracting authority invites at least one candidate to submit offer.
 The programme has decided that, in the context of ENI CBC, the contracting authority will be obliged to evaluate at least two offers, in order to make a financially and technically sound and transparent decision.
 Direct award Payments against invoice without a prior tender may be accepted for low-value orders.
 This type of direct award for procurement is also consider as single tender in PRAG.
-However, the programme has decided that two offers are only a recommendation.
-An invoice from one provider/supplier will be accepted, if duly justified.
+However, the programme has decided that two offers are also need to be evaluate.
+An invoice from one provider/supplier will be accepted only in exceptional cases, if duly justified.